-10. Every competitor must fish from within one yard on an imaginary line between peg number and the water.
+9. Every competitor must fish from within one yard of an imaginary line between peg number and the water.
 On flowing water fish from peg position in the direction of the flow as far as the next peg.

 15. Competitors are responsible for ensuring that their pegs are clear of litter and no competitor may have their catch weighed-in who has litter lying on the banks or in the margins of their swim.

 16. Each competitor will be responsible for ensuring the correct weight of their catch is recorded by the Match Secretary.